Work, Worklessness & Benefits

-The proportion of working-age Londoners on out-of-work benefits has fallen in the period since 2013 shown in this indicator.
+The proportion of working-age Londoners on out-of-work benefits has fallen since 2014, but has risen slightly since a recent low in 2017.
 The types of benefits claimed by those out of work has also changed in recent years, as Universal Credit has rolled out across the capital.

-Across this whole period, the proportion of the working-age population on out-of-work benefits was higher in the rest of England than in London.
+Compared to London, the proportion of the working-age population on out-of-work benefits was higher in the rest of England between 2014 and 2020.

 Households affected by the benefit cap

 Number of London households affected by benefit cap (2016 and 2019)

 The benefit cap limits the amount of benefit that most working-age people can receive.
 In London, the limit is £23,000 per year or £15,410 for single adults with no children; this was reduced in 2015.
 The benefit cap is applied by either reducing Universal Credit or Housing Benefit (for those not claiming Universal Credit).